vhr1975/OpenAI-Tutorials/.github/copilot-instuctions.md

 * **Demo link** (if deployed).
 * **Screenshots or short GIF/video** of the app in action.

-Also review the /Users/victor/Github/OpenAI-Tutorials/.github/openai-dev-ex.md for the openai dev roole requirements
+Also review the for the openai dev role requirements